10 Min Read

-No, not all men have affairs during their midlife crisis.
-However, most do.
-Yet it can take a long time to definitively find out about one and sometimes you never do know for sure.
-But the saying, “Where there's smoke there's fire” typically applies.
+It can take a long time to definitively find out about whether your partner is having an affair, however, and sometimes you never really know for sure.
+But the saying, “Where there's smoke there's fire,” typically applies.

-A woman I’m counseling had her husband cheat several years ago during his midlife crisis.
-She found credit card statements with unexplained hotel charges, phone records showing excessive calls to a coworker, but she never got an admission from him.
+The husband of a woman I’m counseling cheated on her several years ago during his midlife crisis.
+When she found credit card statements with unexplained hotel charges and phone records showing excessive calls to a coworker, she confronted him but never got an actual admission.
 Even during our divorce counseling he was adamant in his denials about having had an affair.
-What’s she supposed to believe?

 I'm pretty certain my husband is going through a midlife crisis.
 I feel like someone kidnapped him and replaced him with a stranger.
 At first he blamed me and stated he needed space and to get away from me.
 However over time I began to notice things he'd say that made it clear the problem isn't actually me.
 He seems all mixed up.
 Says his mind isn't right.
 Surprisingly enough I'm confident he isn't having an affair during his midlife crisis.
 He seems lost and like he's trying to figure out what's wrong with himself.
 After several months I decided to detach.
 It wasn't hard because I got tired of being around him.
-He's miserable, disconnected from me and it kids, irritable, forgetful.
+He's miserable, disconnected from me and the kids, irritable, forgetful.
 So I give him his space.
 He moved some of his things into his friends spare room but has still been at home on our couch more than he sleeps at his friends house.
-Recently he admitted he's been neglecting our young boys and a week after that he apologized for his attitude and stated that he hopes the counselor he will start seeing will help him "get through this and get my head back on straight".
-I have pulled back tremendously and I feel like it made him somewhat change his tune.
-He still isn't normal and even when he tries to be kinder and more connected he still seems "off".
+Recently he admitted he's been neglecting our young boys and a week after that he apologized for his attitude and stated that he hopes the counselor he will start seeing will help him 'get through this and get my head back on straight.'
+I have pulled back tremendously, and I feel like it made him somewhat change his tune.
+He still isn't normal and even when he tries to be kinder and more connected he still seems 'off.'
 And he easily slips back into his usually disconnected self.
 Most of the time I have no clue as to where I stand with him." -Emily

 Why Do Men Have Affairs During A Midlife Crisis?

 A new love interest brings with it a high that’s intoxicating.
-The excitement of pursuing someone new and the attention from a new person releases powerful chemicals in the brain that alleviate (momentarily) the emotional pain of being in a midlife crisis.
+This is because the excitement of pursuing someone new and the attention from them releases powerful chemicals in the brain that alleviate (momentarily) the emotional pain of being in a midlife crisis.

 Here’s an example of how affairs develop when a man is in a midlife crisis:

 I am mid-40s, look 10 years younger and am reasonably attractive.
 Married to my husband (who is a year younger than me) for 20 years now.
 We had a wonderful marriage, he was a devoted husband and involved father.
 6 years ago, he had an affair with a woman 10 years+ younger.
 She knew he is married with kid.
 He said they met during a work seminar, she asked him for a coffee date, he relented to find out how far it would go (sounds like teenage rebellion to me).
 He said he ended the relationship after 6 months because he knew nothing would come out of it.
 They kissed/smooched but no sex.
 I only found out about the affair after it had ended, thanks to my intuition.
 We continued with our marriage, but did not seek counselling.
 I was resentful and became ‘less loving’ towards him.
 He gradually became withdrawn, disconnected and shared less about himself and work and stopped having sex with me.
 Finally he changed his phone password.
 There were threats or talks about divorce between us but never materialized.
 He said the problem is not me nor our marriage, is him.
 He said he has changed, his feelings has changed, he is different, his needs has changed.
 I asked him what was his need that I could not meet.
 He said he has sexual connection with that woman but not me.
 He refused to tell me more.
 Thereafter, he became a changed person overnight.
 He became disrespectful, disregarded our child’s safety and emotional needs, said he felt trapped with me, did outrageous things that were unlike the usual him.
-It felt like all hell break loose, felt like he was “possessed”.
+It felt like all hell break loose, felt like he was 'possessed.'
 He became illogical.
 He was unsure of how much he really like/love that woman, but yet he told me he was likely to remarry.
 Just when he was at the verge of moving out, I found out that he got to know her during one of his regular business trips and my husband does not speak her language much.
 All the puzzle pieces came together and I figured that the woman was likely to be a scam.
 He probably figured that out after I pointed some suspicious traits/events surrounding their relationship.
 He ended the affair and stayed.
 He said he is a ruined man, and I remembered he once said he was not as successful (yet he holds a very good position at work).
 He has no hobby for a long time.
 He is a workaholic.
 He is either sleeping or working from home most of the time on weekends if we are not out since many years ago.
 When we pass by mirrors in public places, he would look at his balding crown.
 He started losing some hair during his mid twenties and it got progressively worse recent years.
 His parents did not have a good marriage for a very very long time.
 I am wondering whether my husband is having a midlife crisis?
 Have the affairs got anything to do with it?
 He refused to go counselling and said he would argue with the therapist and would not cooperate.
 What should I do, what can I do?
 He was a very good man." -Miranda

 Does Midlife Crisis Cause Affairs?

-However, many, if not most, midlife crisis' have affairs associated with them.
+However, many, if not most, midlife crises have affairs associated with them.
 What affairs and midlife crisis have in common is the pursuit of pleasure and happiness.
 And because of this they often go together.

-It's also so easy to cheat with today's technology, even to micro-cheat, that it's hard for most people to resist seeking out an affair, or falling into one like Miranda's husband above may have done (by the way I've worked with men who've been conned similar to the way she suspects her husband was).
+It's also so easy to cheat with today's technology, especially to micro-cheat, that it's hard for many people struggling with the difficult feelings during midlife crisis to resist succumbing to infidelity.
+Or just stumbling into one like Miranda's husband above may have done (by the way, I've worked with men who've been conned similar to the way she suspects her husband was).